Improve Golf Performance and Reduce Injury Risk

 1. The Performance-Impact Model

-When I first started working with golfers, my primary focus was sports medicine—hitting the big rocks of enhancing joint mobility, balance, and movement control, guided by my background in kinesiology.
+When I first began working with golfers, my focus was primarily on sports medicine principles.
+Much of the early work centered on improving joint mobility, balance, and movement control, shaped by my background in kinesiology and rehabilitation.
+For many golfers, this helped reduce discomfort and improve basic movement capacity.

 2. Rethinking pain and injury